dvklopfenstein/goatools_simulation/doc/md/README_prep1.md

 # [**Preparatory**: Hypotheses and multiple-test simulations]()
-These preparatory Benjamini/Hochberg FDR (False Discovery Rate) simulations are used to establish proof of concept for the architecture and implementation of the simulation methodology used in both levels of simulations:
+These preparatory Benjamini/Hochberg FDR (False Discovery Rate) simulations are used to establish proof of concept for the architecture and implementation for the simulation methodology used in both levels of simulations:
   1. **Benjamini/Hochberg FDR simulation only** (described here)
   2. **Gene Ontology Enrichment Results (GOEA) simulations**